Improving Brain Tumour Care surveys share your experiences and help create change

 Research requests

-The team are able to research information on your behalf so whether its information on tumour types, treatments, clinical trials, current research, getting a second opinion or anything else you’d like to know more about, please don’t hesitate to get in touch with us and we’ll look into this for you.
+The team are able to research information on your behalf.
+This could be information on tumour types, treatments, clinical trials, current research or getting a second opinion.

 The team can also offer information and advice on issues with education, are able to connect you with other services such as our benefits clinic and can signpost to other local and national services that you might find useful.